 Questions on the prior authorization process can be directed to Customer Service at 844-201-4672.

 Drug Exceptions Timeframes and Member Responsibilities

 If the medication you take is not on the list of covered drugs for your benefit plan (also called a “formulary”), you can ask us to cover it.
 This is called a “non-formulary exception.”
 A request for a non-formulary exception will only be approved if there is documented evidence that the formulary alternatives are not effective in treating your condition; the formulary alternatives would cause adverse side effects; or a contraindication exists such that you cannot safely try the formulary drug.

-As a first step, you can contact Customer Service for a list of similar drugs that are covered by your plan or you can go online to togetherCCHP.org for this information.
+As a first step, you can contact Customer Service for a list of similar drugs that are covered by your plan or you can review the Pharmacy Benefit Guide for this information.
 When you have the list, show it to your doctor and see whether he or she is able to prescribe one of the drugs on this list.